AP Stylebook: Revision process

-In 2008, about 200 new or revised entries were added, including "iPhone", "anti-virus", "outsourcing", "podcast", "text messaging", "social networking", "high-definition" and "Wikipedia".
+In 2008, about 200 new or revised entries were added, including "iPhone", "anti-virus", "outsourcing", "podcast", "text messaging", "social networking", "high-definition", and "Wikipedia".

-In 2009, about 60 new or revised entries were added, including "Twitter", "baba ghanoush" and "texting".
+In 2009, about 60 new or revised entries were added, including "Twitter", "baba ghanoush", and "texting".

 In 2013, about 90 new or revised entries were added, including "Benedictine", "Grand Marnier", "madeleine" and "upside-down cake", "chichi" and "froufrou".
+Journalistic usage of "illegal immigrant" was no longer sanctioned.
+The use of 'illegal' to describe a person became regulated.
+The decision was part of a wider AP move away from labeling people.

+In 2018, AP Stylebook included a chapter on polling and surveys.
+Recommends the use of "birthing people" and "pregnant people", which was clarified in 2022.

-In 2019, about 200 new or revised entries were added, including "budtender", "deepfake" and "cryptocurrency".
+In 2019, about 200 new or revised entries were added, including "budtender", "deepfake", and "cryptocurrency".
+AP Style recommended removal of the hyphen in Asian-American, African-American, or Irish-American as common microaggression for more than a century.